plolcott/x86utm/README.md

 When D calls H to simulate itself this comparable to calling H to call itself and can result in something like infinite recursion.
 Because there are no control flow instructions in D to stop this the recursive simulation continues until H aborts it.

 When the simulation of D is aborted this is comparable to a divide by zero error thus is not construed as D halting.

+**(a) proves (b) is a tautology**
+(a) If simulating halt decider H correctly simulates its input D until H correctly determines that its simulated D would never stop running unless aborted then

+(b) H can abort its simulation of D and correctly report that D specifies a non-halting sequence of configurations.